+- (1) Member of the Audit Committee

-(2) Member of the Compensation Committee
+- (2) Member of the Compensation Committee

-(3) Member of the Banking Committee
+- (3) Member of the Banking Committee

-(4) Member of the Special Independent Committee for M&A purposes
+- (4) Member of the Special Independent Committee for M&A purposes

-Ms. Lian Goldstein resigned as external director, effective July 20, 2018.
-At our 2018 annual general meeting of shareholders held on September 6, 2018, our shareholders elected Ms. Ilana Lurie to serve as an external director for an initial three-year term, re-elected Messrs.
-Yitzhak Nissan, Mordechai Marmorstein, Gavriel David Meron, David Rubner and Erez Meltzer to serve as a directors until our 2019 annual general meeting of shareholders.
+Mr. Gavriel David Meron resigned as a director, effective August 14, 2019.
+At our 2019 annual general meeting of shareholders held on December 5, 2019, our shareholders re-elected Messrs.
+Yitzhak Nissan, Mordechai Marmorstein, David Rubner and Erez Meltzer to serve as a directors until our 2020 annual general meeting of shareholders.
 Mr. Gad Dovev was elected to serve as an external director for a second three-year term, at our 2017 meeting of shareholders held on October 17, 2017.
+Ms. Ilana Lurie was elected to serve as an external director for a second three-year term, at our 2018 meeting of shareholders held on September 6, 2018.

 Yitzhak Nissan has served as our Chairman of the Board of Directors since November 2013, and is a member of our Banking Committee.
 As of October 2014, Mr. Nissan serves also as our Chief Executive Officer.
 Mr. Nissan is the founder of Nistec Group and has served as its chief executive officer since 1985.
 Mr. Nissan served as a member of ILTAM (Israeli Users' Association of Advanced Technologies in Hi-Tech Integrated Systems) Presidential Board between 2008 and 2009, and as a Presiding Member of the Israeli Association of Electronics and Software Industries since 2012.
 Mr. Nissan also established the VPs Operations Forum, which brings thought leadership to 200 VPs of operations from diverse hi-tech companies in Israel.
 In 2008, Mr. Nissan received the Distinguished Industry Award from the mayor of Petach Tikva Municipality.
-Mr. Nissan holds a BSc. degree in Electronic Engineering from the University of Buffalo, New York.
+Mr. Nissan holds a BSc. degree in Electronic Engineering from the University of Buffalo.
+New York.